stand-v; 7 Senses

 stand_still 1

-Sense Number 2: (cause to) be in a particular location
+Sense Number 2: maintain a value

 Examples: